sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

 is to say that the table with the lowest probability is the most extreme.
 This then gives us the *p*-value.

-You can specify this test in jamovi from a check box in the ‘Statistics’ options of the ‘Contingency Tables’ analysis.
+You can specify this test in jamovi from a check box in the ``Statistics`` options of the ``Contingency Tables`` analysis.
 When you do this with the
-|salem|_ data set, the Fisher exact test statistic is shown in the results.
+|salem|_ data set, the ``Fisher's exact test`` statistic is shown in the
+results.
 The main thing we’re interested in here is the *p*-value, which in this case is small enough (*p* = 0.036) to justify rejecting the null hypothesis that people on fire are just as happy as people not on fire (see :numref:`fig-Fisher`).

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_Fisher.*
-   :alt: Fisher exact test output in jamovi
+   :alt: ``Fisher's exact test`` output in jamovi
    :name: fig-Fisher

-   Fisher exact test output in jamovi.
-Ignore the ‘Value’ and just refer to the p-value
+   ``Fisher's exact test`` output in jamovi.
+Ignore the ``Value`` and just refer to the p-value

 .. ----------------------------------------------------------------------------